A 70 year old with parkinsonism is now having visual hallucinations of small animals. What neurologic diagnosis is on your differential?

 MRI; rule out brain tumor

-A 15 year old presents in August after spending the summer at camp in the woods.
-He then develops a fever, headache, photophobia, confusion, and visual hallucinations.
+A 15 year old presents in August after spending the summer at camp in the woods for a fever, headache, photophobia, confusion, and visual hallucinations.
 On exam, you observe flaccid paralysis.
-What test could lead to the definitive diagnosis?
+You get a lumbar puncture to look for what?

 West Nile IgM in CSF sample